-- 5.1 The Board shall employ competent external professional investment Managers.
-The Board shall make such Manager changes from time to time as they deem in the best interest of the Fund and its beneficiaries. - 5.2 The selection of Managers will be made in a prudent manner taking into account the following criteria: philosophy, process, people and performance (long-term). - 5.3 The Board shall apportion Fund assets to one or more Managers in a structure considered appropriate to implement the foregoing asset allocation. - 5.4 The Board may also direct the Fund Custodian to hold cash equivalents on a short term basis, either to meet payments or as directed by the Board pending allocation to one or more of the Managers. - 5.5 Subject to this Policy, the Board shall grant full discretion of investment to the Managers subject to their individual Mandate guidelines.
+- 5.1 Vancouver Foundation believes that environmental, social and corporate governance (ESG) factors play an important role in the investment process in mitigating risk.
+Investment manager(s) are encouraged to establish an ESG integration and proxy voting policy that is aligned with the mission of Vancouver Foundation of creating healthy, vibrant and livable communities.
+Furthermore, ESG factors are considered by the Investment Committee in the evaluation of existing investment managers and the selection of potential investment managers. - 5.2 The Board shall employ competent external professional investment Managers.
+The Board shall make such Manager changes from time to time as they deem in the best interest of the Fund and its beneficiaries. - 5.3 The selection of Managers will be made in a prudent manner taking into account the following criteria: philosophy, process, people and performance (long-term). - 5.4 The Board shall apportion Fund assets to one or more Managers in a structure considered appropriate to implement the foregoing asset allocation. - 5.5 The Board may also direct the Fund Custodian to hold cash equivalents on a short-term basis, either to meet payments or as directed by the Board pending allocation to one or more of the Managers. - 5.6 Subject to this Policy, the Board shall grant full discretion of investment to the Managers subject to their individual Mandate guidelines.